 The following depicts ways forward how to address this:

-- “Security by Design” – create a security blueprint before actually starting to code!
+- “Security by Design”; create the security blueprint, before actually starting to code!

-- “DevSecOps” – implement the security hardening basics while coding (development phase)
+- “DevSecOps” for development; implement the security hardening basics while coding

-- “DevSecOps” – improve security hardening after product release (maintenance phase)
+- “DevSecOps” for maintenance; security patching after product release

 Mandate “Security by Design”: Add Application Security requirements

 What is required is a small but decisive change within the corporate machinery regarding how to build or introduce new IT solutions.
 Business or IT Governance must trigger this change – which simply means to add an official mandate so that application development projects develop a security design and implement it.
-Sounds simple but it will only work with additional budget and sufficient management support, i.e. showing real commitment.
+However, this will only work with additional budget and sufficient management support, i.e. showing real commitment.
 Business together with IT Governance must officially commit and support Application Security, which is hard to achieve as it requires a substantial mindset change plus committing resources.

 Mandate “DevSecOps”: Continuous Hardening (CH)

 Now that the requirement chain has been triggered with an official mandate of Application “Security by Design”, the next step is to implement it efficiently and effectively.
-However, as a matter of fact, security is a rather never-ending story.
+However, as a matter of fact, security is a rather never-ending story and implementing Application Security is not easy.
+In short, the application developer could need some help.
 Continuous hardening during development and after release is the key word and it is a “DevSecOps” core issue to do it efficiently.
-Implementing Application Security is not easy and the application developer could need some help.

 Why is this important?
 Imagine for an instance that all developers would become security professionals over night and devote 100% of their time to security (which would leave the question who does the non-security work).
 Some parts of Application Security are still hard and complex to implement.